The Soul's Malady and

 disease, and shall work effectually for the cure.

-Christ never fails to succeed.
+Christ NEVER FAILS to succeed.

-17:12: "Those whom You gave Me, I have kept, and none of them is lost."
+cure.
+John 17:12: "Those whom You gave Me, I have kept, and none of them is

-Christ, has ever miscarried.
+given to Christ, has ever miscarried.

 QUESTION.
 How shall I know then that I am given to Christ